 Writing an Honors Thesis

 An honors thesis provides an opportunity for eligible students to carry out faculty-supervised research in the senior year.
-The application process and requirements for the Statistics and Data Science honors programs are described on the department website.
+The application process and requirements for the Statistics, Data Science, and Informatics honors programs are described on the department website.
 Students are encouraged to contribute their thesis to the archive of honors theses at the University of Michigan Library.

 Recent honors theses:

 UROP is a great way to get an introduction to research during the first two years at University of Michigan.
 See the UROP website for more information.
 For the most part, Statistics and Data Science research projects require foundational preparation in statistics, mathematics and computer programming.
 Sometimes, first year students have sufficient preparation through AP courses and other experiences.
 Otherwise, it may be appropriate to take introductory statistics, computer programming and calculus courses in the first year to be ready for a second year UROP project.